Sugar is depleting your vitamin C

 Due to some sort of genetic mutation humans can no longer synthesize their own vitamin C, however, all animals except monkeys and guinea pigs do.

 Vitamin C is one of the most important, but somehow overlooked, vitamins that our immune system heavily depends on.
-We need vitamin C to produce collagen, which makes up to 30% of the protein in our bodies and is needed by our muscles, cell membranes, joints and definitely our skin to look younger.
+We need vitamin C to produce collagen, which makes up to 30% of the protein in our bodies.
+It is also needed by our muscles, cell membranes, joints and definitely our skin to look younger.

 How vitamin C affects our immune system